 Making your own Thin Mint Girl Scout Cookies is fun and easy.
-Add some red and pink sprinkles and you have a perfect Valentine’s Day snack.
+Add some red and pink sprinkles and you have a fun treat for Valentine’s Day or any other celebration.

 Knock-Off Thin Mint Cookies Recipe

 What is crazy about these cookies is that they are made with round buttery crackers.
 Yes, I said crackers!
 When I eat a Thin Mint, neither crackers nor salty come to mind.
 Never in a million years would I have thought you could use a savory cracker to create a sweet cookie.
 But trust me, it works.

 I remember years ago when Thin Mints were made with a light-colored cookie.
 They did not have a brown-chocolate color like they are now, so I have no problem wrapping my head around these cookies being light in the middle.
 Make them and have someone try them without telling them how they are made.
 I think all will agree they are pretty darned close to the real Thin Mints.